Anita B. Gorman Donor Court of Honor

 A $250,000 bequest from the Richard L. Berger Estate to the Starlight Future Generations Campaign made possible the construction of a new indoor rehearsal hall.
 The Berger Rehearsal Hall was dedicated in June 2006 and is named in honor of Richard Hill Berger and his son, Richard Laurence Berger.

-The elder Berger, Richard Hill, began his 20-year career as theatre manager and producing director at Starlight in 1951, the year the theatre opened as a 501(c)(3) not-for-profit entity.
+The elder Berger, Richard Hill, began his 20-year career as theatre manager and producing director at Starlight in 1951, the year the theatre opened as a 501(c)(3) nonprofit entity.
 As former production manager of The Muny in St. Louis, he had the experience and contacts in show business to bring quality performers and stage technicians to Starlight’s stage.
 When his son, Richard Laurence, turned 15, he went to work as a Starlight stagehand.
 By 1959, he moved from backstage to on-stage as a chorus member in Starlight’s production of The New Moon.

 Richard Laurence went on to build a career in Hollywood, including serving as president of both Walt Disney Pictures and MGM, but he never forgot his Starlight roots.
 When he died in September 2004 at the age of 64, his final act of generosity to our theatre was memorialized for future generations –Starlight performers who now hone their skills in Berger Hall and patrons who utilize the space for various activities, including private events, classes, dinners and more.